SijmenHuizenga/IoT-WeatherStation/README.md

 How to go from an Arduino, an ethernetshield, and a couple of sensors to a weatherboys weatherstation.

 ## Unit Tests
 There are unit tests available for the http server on the child.
 These unit tests are built on the [postman platform](https://www.getpostman.com/) and can be found [here](Child%20Tests.postman_collection.json).
 Read [this tutorial](https://www.getpostman.com/docs/postman/collections/data_formats) on how to import the collection into your postman instance.
+After importing the scripts it can be found under collections on the left hand side.
+To run the tests you first need to create an environment.
+This can be done by clicking the gogwheel in the top right conrner, then click manage environments, click Add, Name the environment whatever you like and add a key `childip` with the childs IP.
+Finalise the environment by kicking add and closing the manage environment window.

 ### Phisical setup
 First, connect a Ethernet Shield 2 on the Arduion.
 Than connect the sensors using the following wireing scheme.